jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/05_binary_operations_4.rst

     AssertionError: False is not true

-  this is the only case that returns :ref:`True<test_what_is_true>`, I add a `return statement`_ for it
+  this is the only case that returns :ref:`True<test_what_is_true>`.
+I add a `return statement`_ for it

   .. code-block:: python
+    :lineno-start: 73
+    :emphasize-lines: 2

         def logical_nor(p, q):
             return not p and not q
             return False

   the test passes

-* I want to factor out "not_" since it happens 2 times, I rewrite the statement in terms of it
+* I factor out "not_" since it happens 2 times

   .. code-block:: python
+    :lineno-start: 73
+    :emphasize-lines: 2

     def logical_nor(p, q):
         return not p not or not q